Guidance on running club competitions

 Based on these current guidelines, we recommend that clubs apply the following principles to competitions:

-- Competition formats should be adjusted to ensure players do not compete in a bubble of more than six players during any given day’s play to align to the UK Government’s ‘rule of six’.
+- Competition formats should be adjusted to ensure players do not compete in a bubble of more than six players during any given day’s play to align to the UK Government’s guidelines on indoor settings from 17 May 2021.
 We have given an example in the ‘Competition Format Scenarios’ section below.

 - In all scenarios, careful preparation will be required to ensure adherence to the rule of six.
-There should be no interactions between designated social bubbles of up to six people during the course of a day’s play at any venue.
+There should be no interactions between designated social bubbles of up to six people during the course of a day’s play at any venue, including all areas of the venue and any travel arrangements.

 - Clubs should consider scheduling matches so as to minimise interactions wherever possible, i.e. so that players know what time they are required to play, which player they will play and which table they will play on.